-Secretary Richter stated Resolution No. 1293 is to consider the confirmation of Allyson Tucker as Executive Director of the Washington State Investment Board ("SIB" or the "Board") for a term of three years commencing on January 1, 2025, as appointed by the Board.
+Secretary Richter stated Resolution No. 1293 is to consider the confirmation of Allyson Tucker as Executive Director of the Washington State Investment Board for a term of three years commencing on January 1, 2025, as appointed by the Board.

 Chair Pellicciotti asked the Committee if they had any questions for Secretary Richter.